NayankumarKadhre/The-Book-Keeper-App/README.md

 # The Book Keeper App

-The Book Keeper is a meticulously designed web application that offers users a streamlined and intuitive experience for managing their reading materials.
+The Book Keeper is a meticulously designed web application, meticulously crafted using HTML, CSS, JavaScript, and React.js, that offers users a streamlined and intuitive experience for managing their reading materials.
 This innovative app empowers users to search for books and categorize them into three distinct libraries: Reading, Read, and Will Read.
 Moreover, it allows you to curate a Favorites Library, exclusively dedicated to your most cherished books.
 With its user-friendly and aesthetically pleasing design, The Book Keeper is committed to enhancing your reading journey, making it both enjoyable and efficient.

 # Key Features: